MarkJelic/JLC-PCB_Toolkit/README.md

 </div>

 ## Features
+Creates the following files in the column order actually required by JLC:
 1. Generates gerber files in correct format for production
 2. Generates BOM file in correct format for production
 3. Generates Pick and Place file in correct format for assembly